pd3f/dehyphen/README.md

 *Experimental, use with care.*

 Dehyphenation of broken text, e.g., extracted from a PDF.
+Mainly for the German but works for other languages as well.

+`Dehyphen` tries to re-construct the original text by choosing the most probably way to join lines or paragraphs.
-Reconstruction the orginal text by choosing among different options.
-Done by calculating the [perplexity](https://en.wikipedia.org/wiki/Perplexity#Perplexity_per_word) of texts, using [flair](https://github.com/flairNLP/flair)'s language models.
+Several options are getting by calculating the [perplexity](https://en.wikipedia.org/wiki/Perplexity#Perplexity_per_word) of texts, using [flair](https://github.com/flairNLP/flair)'s character-based language models.

-If you are into text extraction out of German PDFs: Stay tuned.
-I'm gonna relase something very soon.
-Follow [@ddd_jetzt](https://twitter.com/ddd_jetzt) on Twitter.
+If you are into text extraction for German PDFs: Stay tuned.
+I'm gonna relase something soon-ish.
+Follow [@ddd_jetzt](https://twitter.com/ddd_jetzt) on Twitter for updates.

 ## Installation